 How do I apply?

 Applicants can apply for Fall or Spring admission by filling out an application on-line or print out an application from our website.
 RN students may apply for full- or part-time study.
 Please notify Nicole Kullberg at firstname.lastname@example.org when you are ready to apply and forward your transcripts to WCSU, 181 White St OM 207, Danbury, CT 06810.
 Applications and credentials can also be dropped off at the Western at WCSU Waterbury office in Founders Hall 129, 750 Chase Parkway, Waterbury, CT 06708.

 How do I begin my studies?

 RN students may begin studies at the University to complete general education and prerequisite courses in either the Fall and Spring semesters, or during the summer.
-Courses taken prior to full admission are fully applicable toward degree requirements.
+Courses taken prior to full admission are applicable toward degree requirements.
 Students may take up to, but no more than, six credits in nursing courses prior to being fully admitted to the University.
 This is on a space-available basis.
 If you are interested in taking courses as a non-matriculated student, please contact WCSU Waterbury at 203-596-8777 for more information.
-If you would like an unofficial evaluation of your transfer credits, please email Nicole Kullberg at email@example.com set up an appointment.
+If you would like an unofficial evaluation of your transfer credits, please email Nicole Kullberg at email@example.com to set up an appointment.